-Should you have any questions that are not covered by this manual or the system's online help, please contact the HWM Technical Support team on +44 (0) 1633 489479, or email cservice@hwm-water.com
+Should you have any questions that are not covered by this manual or the system's online help, please contact the HWM Technical Support team on +44 (0) 1633 489479, or email: cservice@hwm-water.com

 Most HWM logger devices supported by the app will have some similarities in the setup process.
-For the purpose of providing an explanation to accompany a description of IDT settings, the document will refer to a non-specific, typical, generic logger device.
-Many HWM loggers will operate in a manner similar to the descriptions provided.
-Other HWM equipment will have been designed for a specific purpose and will have certain IDT settings that are only relevant for that purpose.
+For the purpose of providing an explanation to accompany a description of IDT settings, the document will refer to a generic logger device, but some distinction between the logger groups may be included to help the user to determine whether the text is relevant (or non-applicable) to their logger.